We are going Off-the-grid, no place for hot water showers or wifi.

 Is there a minimum fitness level required in order to join the adventure?

 Training for the challenge is all part of the preparation and require commitment.
 We expect all participants to train hard in advance.

-Three guides will be running with you, but for safety reasons, we all should try to be in the same group.
+The guides will be running with you, but for safety reasons, we all should try to be in the same group.
 If not, then sometimes we will need to re-group, so the front-runners will find themselves waiting for the slower ones.
-Please relax, and remember that this is a team effort that will let you discover a beautiful country as very, very, very! few people has.
+Please relax, and remember that this is a team effort that will let you discover a beautiful country as very, very, very! few people have.